tofficer/ExonPredictor/README.md

 # ExonPredictor

-Implement a Hidden Markov Model to predict if exons are intronic or exonic
+Implemented a Hidden Markov Model to predict if exons are intronic or exonic